vaughnteegarden/slate/source/includes/_checkoutmanager.md

 CheckoutProduct requests pricing, including shipping and tax, for a single product.

+IOS Method signature: `session.CheckoutManager.checkoutProduct( MerchantId, CheckoutProduct, AddressId,  [callback or interface] )`

-Method signature: `session.CheckoutManager.checkoutProduct( MerchantId, CheckoutProduct, AddressId,  [callback or interface] )`
+Android Method signature: `session.CheckoutManager.checkoutProduct( Context, MerchantId, CheckoutProduct, AddressId,  [callback or interface] )`

 You must pass in a MerchantId string, a CheckoutProduct object, an AddressId string, and a CheckoutInterface (or callback).